African - American First Ladies of Distinction

 Elizabeth Freeman

-Elizabeth Freeman (Mum Betts), (c1784 – 1829), an abolitionist, was the first slave to successfully sue for her freedom, encouraging Massachusetts to abolish slavery in 1781.
+Elizabeth Freeman (Mum Betts) (c.1784–1829), an abolitionist, was the first enslaved person to successfully sue for her freedom, inspiring Massachusetts to abolish slavery and paving the way for the state’s complete freedom in 1790.

 Maria Stewart